Welcome to Partnerships Along the Headwaters of the Americas for Young Scientists (Pathways) Program!

 Application Process (full package due July 10):

-- Complete the pre-application using this form so that we are aware of your interest.
+- Completing the pre-application will make us aware of your interest.
 Interested applicants then receive further application instructions.
+Check back here after January 1, 2022.

 - The full application will include